Call to Action!

 Options for Funder Support of Volunteer Engagement

-Whether due to budget constraints, competing demands or lack of understanding about the return on investment in building volunteer infrastructure, these and other examples of investment in volunteer engagement remain the exception rather than the rule.
+Whether due to budget constraints, competing demands or lack of understanding about the return on investment in building volunteer infrastructure, funder investment in volunteer engagement remains the exception rather than the rule.

 We as funders need to seize this unique opportunity to build nonprofit capacity and to sustain and promote more effective volunteer involvement.
 What follows are actions which can make this goal a reality:

 - Examine our values and beliefs about the power and potential of volunteer engagement.